Jeremy Hubbard is co-anchor of FOX31 Denver News at 5 and 9 p.m.

 In 2013, he traveled to Hawaii with a group of Colorado World War II survivors to mark the anniversary of the Pearl Harbor attack.
 His special report, “Day of Infamy: A Return to Pearl Harbor” was honored as “Best Documentary” by the Colorado Broadcasters Association.

 In 2014, he traveled to England and France to commemorate the 70th anniversary of D-Day with a group of Colorado men who survived the invasion that helped bring about the end of World War II.

 He also spent a week anchoring FOX31 Denver’s coverage from New York’s Times Square leading up to the Denver Broncos appearance in Super Bowl XLVIII.

 He also anchored and reported extensively from the wildfires and historic floods that ravaged Colorado in 2013, leading to both an Emmy Award for “Best Anchor,” and a Colorado Broadcasters Association award for “Best Anchor.”

 His career began at KWCH in Wichita, KS, where he attended college at Wichita State University.
 He also worked as a reporter and anchor at KMBC-TV in Kansas City.

 He has been recognized with several honors for his reporting, including a national Edward R. Murrow Award from the Radio and Television News Directors Association, and the national Sigma Delta Chi award from the Society of Professional Journalists.
-He has also won three regional Edward R. Murrow Awards, and regional Emmy awards for both reporting and anchoring.
+He has also won three regional Edward R. Murrow Awards, and four regional Emmy awards for both reporting and anchoring.